-A research project may be developed in response to a particular program sponsored by an outside entity or by faculty with project ideas in search of sponsored funding for their work.
 The process of Finding Funding is incumbent upon the research investigator and research administration team.
-This page provides examples of places to aid in the process of finding financial support.
+A research project may be developed with sponsored funding.
+This page provides examples of places to find financial support.
 The examples shared here include tools such as databases and campus resources.
 We also provide links to federal agencies that fund sponsored activities, as well as University of Michigan internal support sources.

 View a few external sponsors and their websites including various foundations, NIH, NSF, DOE, Michigan agencies and others.

 Get notified of sources of support from Foundations, NIH, NSF, DOE, Michigan agencies and others through regular emails from those sponsors.